<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Seaside Success Stories]]></dc:creator>

-<guid isPermaLink="false">https://seasidesuccessstories.com/2026/04/16/pretiorates-thoughts-127-climbing-while-the-world-wobbles/</guid>
+<guid isPermaLink="false">https://seasidesuccessstories.com/what-is-el-nino-heres-what-it-means-for-weather-water-and-global-economy/</guid>

 ]]></description>